What is a Discretionary Housing Payment?

 What happens next?

 When we receive your completed application, we will contact you to discuss your circumstances.
-This is mainly done over the phone, but if a face-to-face meeting is required, we can arrange an appointment at our offices at Southwater.
+This is mainly done by email or by phone, but if a face-to-face meeting is required, we can arrange an appointment at our offices at Southwater, but unfortunately with the current pandemic, this is option is currently not available.
 This will help us get a clear understanding of the reasons for your application, collect any further information and discuss any help or advice that may be available to you.

 We will write to you to explain our decision.
 This letter will tell you whether we are able to give you any help, and if so, for how long.
 We will also give you advice on what you can do to improve your financial circumstances.